 The non-zippered cover is similar to the A6 cover.
 It has three main pockets; one phone pocket and two card holders.
 On the left side you can put your Field Notes sized everyday Galen notebook, passport or mobile phone.
 Under the pockets on both sides there are sleeves for storing your iPad.
 An elastic band holds the notebook in place and wraps around the cover to keep the case securely closed.

 For the A6 formats, Galen offers their planner cover in sixteen colors!
 It is the perfect way to store your everyday essentials for work, study or personal use.
 It has three main pockets, one phone pocket and two card holders.
 On the left side you can put your small notebook, passport or mobile phone.
 An elastic band holds the Hobonichi in place inside the cover to keep the case securely closed.

 The zippered cover features six credit card size pockets, one long pocket for a notebook and rulers, one transparent ID card holder, and one large pocket which is great for keeping your cash, receipts or a mobile phone.
 There is a special pen loop in this cover made from leather and hidden elastic, allowing it fit just about any size writing implement.
 The second panel of this case has another leather pocket and an additional hidden pocket underneath it.

-The non-zippered cover features four credit-card sized pockets, one pocket for a notebook, one small separator and a wide pocket useful for small accessories, and one large pocket which is great for keeping your cash, receipts or a mobile phone.
+The non-zippered cover features four credit-card sized pockets, one pocket for a notebook or one of the handmade leather journals, one small separator and a wide pocket useful for small accessories, and one large pocket which is great for keeping your cash, receipts or a mobile phone.
 There is a special pen loop in this cover made from leather and hidden elastic, allowing it fit just about any size writing implement.
 The other panel has a leather pocket with a sturdy YKK zipper and another hidden pocket underneath it.